ece362-purdue/proton-labs/lab1-gpio/README.md

 Your answers should start with `sio_hw` or `io_bank0_hw`, which are the SDK-provided structs that define hardware registers that, in turn, control the GPIO pins.
 (You can even *dive* into `sio_hw`/`io_bank0_hw` to see the memory addresses they are defined at, and compare that to your datasheet!)

 > [!IMPORTANT]
-> Show your C code for the questions asked above to your TA.
+> Show your answers for the questions asked above to your TA.
 You must have **correct** answers to earn points for this step.
 >
 > Avoid the urge to ask others (AI/LLMs are included in "others") for answers.
 These questions are specifically designed to get you used to looking at the datasheet for information, and for *you* to understand the microcontroller's specific configuration.